ylu021/kanban-board/README.md

 │ ├── hooks/ # Managing related Task & HistoryLog contexts
 │ └── utils/ # Helper functions
 ```
+# Shortcut
+AI assistance was used since there was no explicit restriction on the instructions, as part of a modern development workflow using prompt-based tools.
+If AI usage is not permitted, I’m happy to rework this manually.

 # Time spent

 4 hours